w3f/polkadot-wiki/docs/learn/learn-comparison-avalanche.md

 #### C-chain (Contracts)

-The C-chain is where most activity will happen on the Avalanche blockchain.
+The C-chain is where most activity will happen on the Avalanche network.
 It allows for different virtual machines to execute smart contract code.
-Out of the box it has support for EVM and AVM(Avalanche VM).
+Out of the box, it has support for EVM and AVM (Avalanche VM).

 #### Subnets or sub-networks